dbojan/cards/README.md

 -Libkdegames project (https://invent.kde.org/games/libkdegames).
 Licences are in the libkdegames-masterfolder
 Full source, licenses, and modified svg files for these assets are included in the [mirror](https://drive.google.com/file/d/1TxsI5EmXcHjCb__so6X-RcY4wAXKt5dz/view?usp=drive_link)

+## todo

+add slavic costumes, and gnomangelo bitmap and some other cardsets.